-Here is our summary and advice relating to stock exclusion regulations.
+Horizons has started the process of reviewing this Essential Freshwater package.
+Here is our initial summary and advice relating to stock exclusion requirements.

 Why are there stock exclusion regulations?

 Livestock entering water bodies contaminate the water directly, this is particularly high risk with cattle, deer and pigs.
 Stock also trample the banks and beds of water bodies, breaking down the streambank leading to sediment runoff and habitat damage.
 Excluding stock from natural wetlands, lakes, and rivers more than one metre wide is intended to reduce freshwater pollution, prevent bank erosion and sediment loss, and allow riparian plants to grow.
 Fencing waterways is one of the simplest and most direct ways of keeping stock out of rivers, lakes, streams, their banks and margins.